aci-ref/facilitation_leading_practices/activities/03-engagement.md

 The current ACI-REF institutions differ on implementation of engagement and user tracking, but there are significant commonalities in features.
-Leveraging existing tools, especially for assistance requests across IT teams for resources like networking and storage is recommended to reduce complexity and infrastructure (see the chapter on [Assistance](../05-assistance) for additional ideas and information).
+Leveraging existing tools, especially for assistance requests across IT teams for resources like networking and storage, is recommended to reduce complexity and infrastructure (see the chapter on [Assistance](../05-assistance) for additional ideas and information).
 Also, recognize that some of these tools may be managed outside of your group, as is often common when